LLILAS Advisory Council

 Fort Worth, Texas

 Dee Smith is Principal and Chief Executive Officer of Strategic Insight Group (SIG), a private intelligence agency based in Fort Worth, Texas, that he founded in 1995.
-He has over 30 years’ experience in multiple research and analytical disciplines and has directed thousands of intelligence projects in over 90 countries and in dozens of industries.
-From 1992 to 1995, he was President of Cima International, a venture capital group based in Europe and active in Latin America.
-Before that, he was President of InterCultura, an NGO based in Texas and the UK that worked with the US Department of State, U.S. embassies, and foreign governments and institutions in Europe, Asia, Latin America, and Africa.
-He is currently a permanent member of the Council on Foreign Relations (CFR) in New York; immediate past president of the board of the Dallas Committee on Foreign Relations (DCFR); a member of the advisory boards of the Houston Committee on Foreign Relations (HCFR), Buffalo Bill Center of the West in Cody, Wyoming; a member of the board of directors of the Van Cliburn Foundation in Fort Worth, Texas; a member of the Ambassador Council of the Amon Carter Museum of American Art in Fort Worth; and a member of the anthropology committee of the Houston Museum of Natural Science.
+He has over 30 years of experience in multiple research and analytical disciplines and has directed thousands of intelligence projects in over 90 countries and in dozens of industries.
+With expertise and connections in the intelligence, international business, investment, and international relations arenas, he is associated with national think tanks and research institutions in the foreign policy establishment.
+He has served as advisor for over US$40 billion in investment transactions.
+From 1992 to 1995, he was president of Cima International, a venture capital group based in Europe and active in Latin America.
+Before that, he was president of InterCultura, an NGO based in Texas and the UK that worked with the US Department of State, US embassies, and foreign governments and institutions in Europe, Asia, Latin America, and Africa.
+He has conduced intelligence projects for the US Defense Intelligence Agency (DIA), the Defense Advanced Projects Research Agency (DARPA), and the US National Research Council (NRC).
+He is currently: a permanent member of the Council on Foreign Relations (CFR) in New York; immediate past president of the board of the Dallas Committee on Foreign Relations (DCFR); a member of the advisory board of the Houston Committee on Foreign Relations (HCFR); a member of the advisory board of the Buffalo Bill Center of the West in Cody, Wyoming; a member of the board of directors of the Van Cliburn Foundation in Fort Worth, Texas; a member of the Ambassador Council of the Amon Carter Museum of American Art in Fort Worth, and a member of the anthropology committee of the Houston Museum of Natural Science.

 New York, New York

-David joined the Investment Management division in July 2015 to help develop and implement various strategic initiatives.
-He came to the division from the Executive Office.
-He joined Goldman Sachs as a managing director overseeing media relations in the Americas in September 2010.
+David is part of the management team in Goldman Sachs’ Investment Management Division.
+He joined the firm as a managing director in September 2010 running media relations in the Americas.
 Prior to joining the firm, David was head of marketing and communications for Europe, the Middle East and Africa at J.P.
 Morgan from 2008 to 2010.
 Before joining the banking industry, he was a journalist.
 David was the editor of international company news, deputy world news editor and senior Wall Street correspondent for the Financial Times, where he worked from 2003 until 2008.
 During that time, he was also a commentator for National Public Radio’s Marketplace and a frequent contributor to programs on CNBC, CNN, the BBC and other television networks.
 From 1998 to 2003, David covered Wall Street and the energy industry for Bloomberg News.
-During the 1990s, he wrote for news outlets in Texas, including Petroleum Argus, an energy industry trade publication, and the Fort Worth Star-Telegram.
+During the 1990s, he wrote for news outlets in Texas, including Petroleum Argus, an energy industry trade publication, and the Fort Worth Star- Telegram.
 David earned an MA in Latin American Studies from the University of Texas and a BA from Texas Christian University.